 what is jetpack plugin used for

-If you’re new to WordPress or just curious about what Jetpack actually does, you’re not alone.
-It’s one of the most installed plugins on the platform, but it’s also one of the most misunderstood.
+If you’re trying to figure out what Jetpack actually does in WordPress, you’re not alone.
+It’s one of the most widely installed plugins, but also one of the most misunderstood.

-In this guide, we’ll break down what Jetpack includes, who it’s best for, how to use it, and whether you really need all its features.
+In this guide, you’ll learn exactly what Jetpack does, which features actually matter, who it’s best for, and whether you need it for your own site.

 Table of Contents: